lavanyagarg112/nus-assistant-bot/README.md

 - **Database** — SQLite with WAL mode, stored as `bot.db` by default
 - **Encryption** — Canvas API tokens are encrypted at rest using either Fernet (default) or Azure Key Vault envelope encryption (if configured).
 Notes and todos are always Fernet-encrypted
+- **Token setup** — Tokens are linked via a web page served over HTTPS, so they never pass through Telegram.
+If `WEB_BASE_URL` is set, `/setup` generates a single-use link (expires in 5 minutes) to a token submission form.
+Requires a reverse proxy (e.g. nginx) for TLS termination
 - **Token renewal** — If your Canvas token expires, every command will tell you to run `/setup` to add a new one.
 Running `/setup` again replaces only the token — all your notes, todos, and settings are kept
 - **Timezones** — All times are displayed in SGT (UTC+8)
 - **Submission status** — Assignment submission detection uses `submission.attempt` to avoid false positives from instructor-graded items with no actual student submission